evazhang612/sokt-landing/_pages/workwithme.md

 <summary>Growth</summary>

-* We are interested in someone who can own growth and enjoy experimenting with new and unconventional ways for growth.
+- We are interested in someone who can own growth and enjoy experimenting with new and unconventional ways for growth.

-* You will get to own growth.
+- You will get to own growth.
 This means you enjoy running new experiments and quick iterations on new ways of understanding and acquiring users.

-* You are someone who enjoy quantitative metrics but understand Goodhart's law.
+- You are someone who enjoy quantitative metrics but understand Goodhart's law.

-* This may include producing social content (Twitter, Discord), identifying community trends and partners, and finding new growth avenues.
+- This may include producing social content (Twitter, Discord), identifying community trends and partners, and finding new growth avenues.

-* Some parts of growth will also be relaying feedback or working closely with people on the product side.
+- Some parts of growth will also be relaying feedback or working closely with people on the product side.

-* Some things we've done include
+- Some things we've done include

-	* taping QR code posters for user studies in the wild
+	- taping QR code posters for user studies in the wild

-	* recruiting user feedback manually at events
+	- recruiting user feedback manually at events

-	* live-calling users and walking them through demos
+	- live-calling users and walking them through demos
 </details>

 If you are someone with skills not included in the above but are interested in what we mentioned above and want to help, feel free to reach out.
 We care highly about the quality of our teammates rather than a specific mold of a profile.

-## On Priorities.
+## On Priorities

 I care a lot about the long-term impact of my work.
 Previously I was part of efforts working on engineering for climate modelling, famine-prediction, healthcare, and AI safety.
 I spent (and still spend) time thinking about how to effectively align science, public goods, and long-term innvoation with incentives.